CodinGame/codingame-game-engine/playground/core-concepts/core-4-configuration.md

 Example of `config.ini`.
 ```
-title=Game Example
 type=multi
 min_players=2
 max_players=2
 ```
-- **title**: The title of the game, used internally by the platform.
 - **type**: The type of the game, must be either `multi`, `solo` or `opti`.
 - **min_players**: The minimum number of players to play the game.
 Must be 1 for Solo and Optimization games, up to 8 for Multiplayer games.
 - **max_players**: The maximum number of players to play the game.
 Must be 1 for Solo and Optimization games, up to 8 for Multiplayer games.
 Of course, you cannot have max_players &lt; min_players.